Skip to main content

 About Corota

-Santuario de Flora y Fauna Isla de La Corota is a tiny protected area encompassing a single island and surrounding waters in Lake Guamuez (also called Lake La Cocha) in southern Colombia's Nariño department.
-Despite its small size of just 16 hectares, the island protects unique high-altitude lake ecosystems at 2,820 meters elevation in the Andean highlands.
-The sanctuary serves as a refuge for endemic and endangered species adapted to these cold, wet mountain lake environments.
+Santuario de Flora Isla de La Corota is a tiny protected area encompassing a single island and surrounding waters in Laguna de la Cocha (also called Lake Guamuez) in southern Colombia's Nariño department.
+Despite its small size of approximately 16 hectares — making it the smallest protected area in the Colombian National Natural Park System — the island protects unique high-altitude lake ecosystems at 2,680 meters elevation in the Andean highlands.
+[1] The sanctuary serves as a refuge for endemic and endangered species adapted to these cold, wet mountain lake environments.
 The Corota island itself is covered in dense cloud forest and hosts important populations of waterbirds and endemic plants.

 Wildlife Ecosystems